Numi2/zk-proof-of-funds/zkpf/web/README.md

 ## Proof workflow

 1. Generate a proof bundle from your custody system or via `cargo test -p zkpf-test-fixtures`.
-2. Paste the JSON into the “Proof console” text area or upload the file.
+2. Paste the JSON into the “Verify console” text area or upload the file.
 3. Choose the endpoint:
    - `/zkpf/verify-bundle` accepts the JSON structure directly.
    - `/zkpf/verify` re-encodes the public inputs and sends the proof bytes separately.